Shared Flavors , Shared Memories

 Bar-table dining.
 Small plates, bread and cured meat, wine, and a menu laid out for solo eating.
 Photo by the author

-When I’m home alone, cooking a proper meal feels more like a chore than a comfort.
-But when someone else is there, you naturally make an effort.
-Even a simple dish gets plated, the table gets set.
-The meal suddenly has shape, rhythm, and intention.
+When I'm alone, cooking feels like a chore.
+But when someone else is there, even a simple dish gets plated, the table gets set.
+The meal has shape.
 Company changes the act of eating.

 My parents feel this even more now.
-Retired, done raising children and helping with grandchildren, their days have become quiet and steady.
+Retired, their days quiet and steady, my mom often says:

-“먹는 게 일이지. 이렇게 아빠랑 매일 숟가락 (sutgarak), 젓가락 (jeotgarak) 놓고 차려 먹는 게 재미있다. 그거 아니면 뭐 있나? 그게 사는 거지.”
+"먹는 게 일이지. 이렇게 아빠랑 매일 숟가락, 젓가락 놓고 차려 먹는 게 재미있다. 그거 아니면 뭐 있나? 그게 사는 거지."

 Dining tables set for shared meals, showing different table arrangements before eating, with empty plates, side dishes, and prepared ingredients.